Speech Therapy Materials

 Click here for a copy of the EET cards

-How you target this goal will completely depend completely on your students.
+How you target this goal will depend on the students.

-As I have mentioned before, I like to pull “non-speech” games to add a little distraction with hopes of transferring their new articulation skills to automatic memory.
+As I have mentioned before, I like to pull “non-speech” games to add a little distraction hoping to transfer their new articulation skills to automatic memory.

 - "th" - This word.....